 Chapter 7 may help filers discharge some or all of their unsecured debts, while Chapter 13 can help filers who wish to hold on to valuable property, such as a car or house, through the bankruptcy process.

-The second step is to determine if you qualify for chapter 7 or chapter 13.
-Different chapters provide protection to assets that you may want to keep.
+The second step is to determine if you qualify for Chapter 7 or Chapter 13.
+Different chapters provide protection for assets that you may want to keep.
 A bankruptcy attorney can help you decide which chapter, if any, is best for you.
-Be prepared to answer some basic questions: 1) How much is the total amount of debt that you owe, 2) Your income level and 3) basic assets that you have.
+Be prepared to answer some basic questions: 1) How much is the total amount of debt that you owe, 2) What Your income level, and 3) what primary assets that you have?

 Call our office, we are ready to provide the answers you need.
 We will also quote you how much it will cost to file your bankruptcy.